msmdev/geno2phenoTB/README.rst

 Furthermore, we would like to thank `Francesca Incardona`_ and the people from the EuResist_ network for their efforts to initiate the CARE project.
-Finally, we would like to thank all the talented people that were involved in the CARE project for their great effort and work.
+Finally, we would like to thank all the talented people that were involved in the CARE project for their great effort and hard work.

 .. _MTBseq: https://github.com/ngs-fzb/MTBseq_source
 .. _CARE: https://www.careresearch.eu/